 This was far from my first attempt at writing a novel.
 My computer’s hard drive is littered with abandoned first drafts I had every intention of finishing.
 I can come up with ideas at the drop of a hat, but following through on those ideas has always been a struggle for me.
 This time, something was different.

 Every day in the month of November, I wrote.
 And I don’t mean I sat down at my computer with a steaming mug of tea and no distractions while I worked on my masterpiece.
 I was working full-time, caring for my newborn daughter, and supporting my exhausted spouse as we survived the early days of parenthood.
 There was no extra time for this creative endeavor.
-So, I wrote in the middle of the night while rocking a baby to sleep, tapping a story out on my phone in the dark at 3 a.m., and praying to the autocorrect gods that my words would be intelligible.
+So, I wrote in the middle of the night while rocking a baby to sleep, tapping a story out one-handed on my phone in the dark at 3 a.m., and praying to the autocorrect gods that my words would be intelligible in the morning.

 November came and went.
 I kept writing.
 The Google Doc I was working in groaned under the stress as the novel grew.
 Soon, the app was crashing every third or fourth time I opened it.
 But I pressed on, determined to see the project through.